sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 }"
 ```

-My Zoneminder is not exposed to the internet so I should connect to the VPN to see the image in the notification.
+My Zoneminder is not exposed to the internet so I must connect to the VPN if I want to see the image in the notification.
+Otherwise it just shows a message "Connect to VPN to see image".

 Lastly edit the object config file: